Global crackdown on organised crime after high-tech U.S.-Australia sting

 One murder plot that authorities got to know of involved plans to attack a cafe with a machine gun, while a family of five was also targeted.
 Authorities said they were able to prevent these attacks.

-Executing Australia’s largest number of search warrants in one day, police on Monday seized 104 firearms as well as almost A$45 million ($34.9 million) in cash.
+Executing Australia's largest number of search warrants in one day, police on Monday seized 104 firearms, including a military-grade sniper rifle, as well as almost A$45 million ($34.9 million) in cash.
+Around A$7 million was found in one safe buried beneath a garden shed in a Sydney suburb.

 A total of 525 charges have been laid but authorities expect more in the coming weeks.